Committees of the Board

 These committee charters are available HERE.

-The Israeli Companies Law mandates publicly held Israeli companies to appoint an audit committee.
+The Israeli Companies Law requires publicly held Israeli companies to appoint an audit committee.
 As a NYSE-listed company, Teva’s Audit Committee must be comprised solely of independent directors, as defined by the Securities and Exchange Commission (the “SEC”) and NYSE regulations.

-The responsibilities of our Audit Committee include, among others: (a) identifying flaws in the management of our business and making recommendations to the Board of Directors as to how to correct them and providing for arrangements regarding employee complaints with respect thereto; (b) making determinations and considering providing approvals concerning certain related party transactions and certain actions involving conflicts of interest; (c) reviewing the internal auditor’s performance and approving the internal audit work program and examining our internal control structure and processes; (d) examining the independent auditor’s scope of work and fees and providing the corporate body responsible for determining the independent auditor’s fees with its recommendations; and (e) providing for arrangements regarding employee complaints regarding questionable accounting or auditing matters and monitor compliance with and investigate alleged violations and enforce provisions of the Company’s Code of Conduct.
+The responsibilities of our Audit Committee include, among others: (a) identifying flaws in the management of our business and making recommendations to the Board of Directors as to how to correct them and providing for arrangements regarding employee complaints with respect thereto; (b) making determinations and considering providing approvals concerning certain related party transactions and certain actions involving conflicts of interest; (c) reviewing the internal auditor’s performance and approving the internal audit work program and examining our internal control structure and processes; (d) examining the independent auditor’s scope of work and fees; and (e) providing for arrangements regarding employee complaints regarding questionable accounting or auditing matters and monitoring compliance with and investigating alleged violations and enforcing provisions of Teva’s Code of Conduct.
 Furthermore, the Audit Committee discusses the financial statements and the disclosure under “Management’s Discussion and Analysis of Financial Condition and Results of Operations” (the “MD&A”) and presents to the Board of Directors its recommendations with respect to the proposed financial statements and MD&A.

 The Audit Committee charter sets forth the scope of the committee’s responsibilities, including its structure, processes and membership requirements; the committee’s purpose; its specific responsibilities and authority with respect to, among others, registered public accounting firms; complaints relating to accounting, internal accounting controls or auditing matters; and its authority to engage advisors as determined by the Audit Committee.